DallanQ/7_wonders_duel/QA.md

 [who-is-the-starting-player](https://boardgamegeek.com/thread/3042285/who-is-the-starting-player)

-> f in the first era, no one advances the war track, Who is the starting player?
-I saw on the BGA that if there is a tie, the original starting player decides the order.
+> If no one advances the war track in the first era, who is the starting player for the next era?

-In a situation where the pawn is in the middle of the board, the player who begins the next Age is the last active player (meaning whoever played the last card of the previous Age)
+If the Conflict pawn is in the middle of the board, the player who starts the next era is the last active player, meaning the player who played the last card of the previous era.

 [6th-pair-of-science-gets-nothing](https://boardgamegeek.com/thread/2053393/6th-pair-of-science-gets-nothing)

 [wonder-cost](https://boardgamegeek.com/thread/1499468/wonder-cost)
 > If the card I pick up provides a resource, can I use that resource in building the wonder before placing the card under the wonder, or do I have to have (or buy) all the necessary resources and then draw and sacrifice a card by placing it under the wonder ?